Ping-pong recording

 In both cases, a new instrument, voice, or other material may be added with each bounce, depending on the setup's mixing capabilities.

 In analog recording, the audio quality normally decreases with each generation, while in digital recording, the quality is usually preserved.
 In either case, the most leeway comes with having the best possible source material.

 Early examples

 The method was employed by Beach Boys co-founder Brian Wilson during the 1960s.
 For the recording of Pet Sounds (1966), Wilson created the instrumentals of songs using a 4-track recorder.
 He then bounced the material onto one track of an 8-track recorder, using the remaining tracks for vocal overdubs.
 This meant that the album could not be suitably mixed in stereo, because the instrumental parts were locked in monaural.
-In 1997, advances in recording technology allowed engineer Mark Linett to resync the original first-generation instrumental stems with the second-generation overdubbed vocals for the compilation The Pet Sounds Sessions.
+In 1997, advances in recording technology allowed engineer Mark Linett to resync the original first-generation instrumental stems with the second-generation overdubbed vocals for the compilation The Pet Sounds Sessions and create a true stereo mix of the album.